hamzberg/cc-site/content/p5js-vector-sketches/zag-walkers.md

 ## Instructions

 Press the "Regenerate" button to regenerate the sketch.
 Press the "Save SVG" button to save the sketch as an SVG.
+Select between "Random" and "Center" modes for different effects.

 ## Code Sample